 When Ubisoft and Obsidian Entertainment released South Park: The Stick of Truth in 2014 we faced an unusual fact, a video game on a licensed TV show that was really well executed.
 The direct collaboration of Trey Parker and Matt Stone, creators of South Park, undoubtedly was a determining factor to transform that RPG into a great triumph of criticism and sales.
+And today we will be writing on South Park The Fractured But Whole Review.

 Three years later, and without Obsidian in charge of development, Ubisoft released the direct sequel to the first game South Park: The Fractured But Whole.
 This is a sequel that plays mostly safe, but innovative in some crucial departments.
 As a result, this is a South Park game that feels authentic again, almost like an extra long episode of the TV series.